MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-quorum.md

 ![Diagram showing four cluster nodes, with nodes failing one at a time, and the number of required votes adjusting after each failure.](media/understand-quorum/dynamic-quorum-step-through.png)

-The above scenario applies to a general cluster that doesn't have storage spaces direct enabled.
+The above scenario applies to a general cluster that doesn't have Storage Spaces Direct enabled.
 However, when Storage Spaces Direct is enabled, the cluster can only support 2 node failures.
 This is explained more in the [pool quorum section](#poolQuorum).

 ### Examples